 Keep in mind that if you replace one cash value policy with another, the cash value of the new policy may be relatively small for several years.
 In fact, the cash value of the new policy may never be as large as that of the original.

 The Consequences of Canceling a Life Insurance Policy

 It's important to understand and be aware of the consequences of canceling an existing life insurance policy to buy a new one.
 A few facts include:

 - If you're older or your health has changed, premiums for the new policy will often be higher.
-Additionally, you will not be able to buy a new policy if you're not insurable.
+Additionally, you may not be able to buy a new policy if you're not insurable.